frgomes/dejawu/README.rst

 Quick guide for the impatient
 =============================

-For the time being, you will need to install hammered version of Scalatags:
+For the time being, you will need to install a hammered version of Scalatags:

 ::